AutoTubeApp/autotube.app/content/docs/setup-ipfs-server.md

 apt install caddy
 ```
 ### Configure Caddy
-At first, as we will protect the API access from the outside, we will need to create a *user* and *password* for the API access.
+At first, as we will protect the API access from the outside, we will need to create a *user* and a *password* for the API access.
-for the example, we will use the following credentials:
+For this tutorial, we will use the following credentials:
 ```text
 user: admin
 password: adminPassword
 ```
-As we can't put the password as plain text in the config file we will hash it :
+As we can't put plain text password in the config file we will hash it :
 ```shell
 caddy hash-password --plaintext adminPassword
 ```